TrojanerHD/Songrequestbot-Old/README.md

   cd "path/to/the/folder/where/you/unpacked/the/zip"
   node_modules/.bin/electron index.js
   ```
-When you start the program for the first time, it will demand you in the command prompt window to head to a specific website and log in with your Spotify account.
-This is necessary to search for songs and play songs on Spotify

-Now you should see a window with a YouTube player which will play songs.

 ## Built With
 * [Node.js](https://nodejs.org) - Server side JavaScript
 * [Electron](https://electronjs.org/) - The front-end (UI)